gszecsenyi/NextAction/README.md

  2. Due date
  3. Order in the list

 `@next_action` waterfalls into indented regions.
 If the top level task that is selected to receive the `@next_action` label has subtasks, the same algorithm is used.
 The `@next_action` label is only applied to one task.
+Tasks labeled @waiting or @future are skipped

 Parallel list processing
 ------
 If a list name ends with `=`, the top level of tasks will be treated as parallel `@next_action`s.
 The waterfall processing will be applied the same way as sequential lists - every parent task will be treated as sequential.
 This can be overridden by appending `=` to the name of the parent task.

+To skip projects, append a '*' to the end of the name